 The last thing that I want to say is, I joined BLM DC because I didn’t see anyone doing the kind of organizing I wanted.
 I hope that this criticism removes whatever pedestal folks have placed us on and cause more people to join the movement to organize how they think it should be done.
 Transformative accountable community power exist in abundance, it is all of our birthrights.

-Going forward I will try to hear the criticism that folks are making about me and my work and about the collective I love.
+Going forward I will try to hear the criticism that folks are making about me and my work.
 I will reach out to people to hear your thoughts.
 Please remember that communication works both ways.
 I won’t have the time or energy to reach out to everyone.
 I don’t know who all feels some kind of way.
 I want to do better.
 I will do better.
 But I will always falter.
 That’s what community is for.

 Thanks for bearing with this long post.